mozsearch/mozsearch/docs/testing-checks.md

 ### mozsearch "tests" repo

-Inside the VM, cd to `/vagrant` and then run:
+Inside the container, cd to `/vagrant` and then run:
 ```
 make review-test-repo
 ```